 - Show times change regularly.
 Be sure to check the schedule after arriving at the park — especially if you have a special show in mind.

-- These fun activities require extra money so be prepared: face paint ($10), pumpkin painting ($10), cookie decorating ($10), foam party ($5 — my kids LOVED it, totally worth it!)
+- In previous years these activities require extra money so be prepared: face paint ($10), pumpkin painting ($10), cookie decorating ($10), foam party ($5 — my kids LOVED it, totally worth it!)

 - Six Flags recommends young children leave the park by 6 pm before Fright Fest starts.